Phillen4526/docs/docs/website/turbowarp-blocks.md

  * (0) primary is usually left
  * (1) middle is usually scroll wheel
  * (2) secondary is usually right (running this block once will disable right click on the stage)

+### Is TurboWarp

+It normally says True, so it cant say False